timlau/my_rust_app/README.md

 - Tests to validate your Metainfo, Schemas & Desktop files
 - Gsettings to store the window state, more settings could be added
 - i18n support
+- .spec file for building rpm for Fedora Linux
+- New_project.py script to easy create a new project with new name and id.

 ## Creating a new custom project